Updated Shokz OpenFit 2 Headphones

 By: Tarin O'Donnell

 Shokz has paved the way for open-ear technology in the audio world.
-This year, they launched a brand new product, OpenFit, which is their first design closest to a true earphone.
+Last year, they launched a brand new product, the OpenFit which was their first design closest to a true earphone.
+They upped the game this year with a new & improved version, the OpenFit 2, featuring better fit, extended battery life, and physical buttons!

 If you aren't familiar with Shokz, here is a quick rundown.
 Their flagship designs have been wireless headsets that use bone conduction and open ear technology.
 This means they sit outside your ears, not in them, allowing the user to hear what is going on around them.
 Making them great options for activities in cities and on the trails.